Phirrep/TarotCardStream/README.txt

 - Then, you add the last digit of the total and the remaining digit(s)
 - Afterwards, based on the result, you find which card corresponds to the result to find your birth cards (see website above)
+The script (birthTarot.js) can calculate the cards that result from certain birthdays.

-The script does the opposite, and finds dates that result in specific birth cards.
+The script (tarotDates.js) does the opposite, and finds dates that result in specific birth cards.
 To do so, I've implemented a memoized stream to store most/all possible date combinations, starting from least recent to most recent.
 There is a minimum year that can be changed in the variable stored in tarot.js.